 Although autoFTL uses slow write modes frequently, the decrease in the overall write throughput over baseline is less than 2.2% as shown in Figure 10.
-For proj_0 trace, the overall write throughput is decreased by 2.2%.
-This is because, in proj_0 trace, the circular buffer may become full by highly clustered write requests.
+For proj\0 trace, the overall write throughput is decreased by 2.2%.
+This is because, in proj\0 trace, the circular buffer may become full by highly clustered write requests.
 When the circular buffer becomes full, if the foreground garbage collection should be invoked, the write response time of NAND chips can be directly affected.
-Although interarrival times in prxy_0 trace are relatively long over other enterprise traces, the overall write throughput is degraded more than the other enterprise traces.
-This is because almost all the write requests exhibit inter-arrival times shorter than 10 ms so that the background garbage collection is not invoked at all4.
-As a result, the foreground garbage collection is more frequently invoked, thus increasing the write response time.
+Although interarrival times in prxy\0 trace are relatively long over other enterprise traces, the overall write throughput is degraded more than the other enterprise traces.
+This is because almost all the write requests exhibit inter-arrival public.
+We would welcome input from anyone who believes they have such traces to make available.